worldcoin/world-id-state-bridge/docs/spec.md

-Propagates new World ID merkle tree roots from the `WorldIDIdentityManager` contract ([`world-id-contracts`](https://github.com/worldcoin/world-id-contracts) repo) on Ethereum mainnet to Optimism, Base and Polygon PoS (there is also a staging environment on Goerli testnets, more info in [deployments.md](./deployments.md)).
+Propagates new World ID merkle tree roots from the `WorldIDIdentityManager` contract ([`world-id-contracts`](https://github.com/worldcoin/world-id-contracts) repo) on Ethereum mainnet to Optimism, Base and Polygon PoS (there is also a staging environment on Sepolia testnets, more info in [deployments.md](./deployments.md)).

 Currently there are 3 different state bridges which support Optimism, Base and Polygon PoS respectively.
 World ID merkle tree roots are queried from the `WorldIDIdentityManager` contracts using the `latestRoot()` public method and propagated